Digital city Nuremberg

 Nuremberg’s universities

-• The Academy of Fine Arts
+1. Academy of Fine Arts Nuremberg

-• The Nuremberg Lutheran University of Applied Sciences
+2. Lutheran University of Applied Sciences Nuremberg

-• FernUniversität in Hagen - distance-learning university, Nuremberg Campus
+4. FernUniversität in Hagen, Nuremberg Campus

-Innovation & Inventiveness
+Innovation and Inventiveness

 1303/05